near/docs/docs/bos/queryapi/context.md

 await context.db.TableName.select(fieldsToMatch, limit = null)
 ```

-The `fieldsToMatch` is an object which contains `column names: value`, where the value will need to be an exact match for that column.
+The `fieldsToMatch` is an object that contains `column names: value`, where the value will need to be an exact match for that column.
 The `limit` parameter defaults to `null`, which means no limit.
 If a value is provided, it overrides the `null` value and is set to whatever was passed in.
 All matching rows up to the limit are returned.

 #### Example